Leading Parent Partnership Award

 We plan to monitor, evaluate and further develop our parent partnership

 The award looks at how well we work with parents/carers, how welcoming our school is, and how we support parents in helping their child to learn.
-We have already asked for your thoughts on these topics through our questionnaire and in our parent coffee mornings.
-Thank you to those who have shared their views in these forums.
+We ask for your thoughts on these topics through our questionnaire and in our parent coffee mornings.
+Thank you to those who continue to share their views in these forums.
 Your views are helping to shape the future of how we communicate with you.

 We aim to make even more improvements to the way we communicate with parents/carers and the community, to support parents/carers and children to extend their learning and to encourage greater input and more involvement of parents in school life.